Adrian Fenty: Mayor of the District of Columbia (2007–2011)

 Education reform was a major focus of Fenty's mayoral tenure.
 On the first day of his term, he introduced legislation to vest control of the public schools in himself, rather than the elected school board.
 Previous attempts to reform the schools, including one in 1996 where a D.C. financial control board took charge of the schools, had failed.
 At the beginning of Fenty's term, student test performance scores and graduation rates were among the lowest in the nation, and District residents had been demanding that the schools be "fixed".
 In April 2007, the D.C.
 Council approved Fenty's plan; the necessary legislation was approved by the U.S. Congress and signed into law by President George W. Bush in May 2007.

 Under the new structure, the existing superintendent was replaced by a chancellor selected by the mayor and reporting directly to him.
 The power shift also allowed Fenty to make swift changes in the system's central office, alter teacher qualification requirements, and implement a school consolidation process.
 His selection of Michelle Rhee to manage District schools surprised the education establishment.
-In choosing Rhee, Fenty consulted with national education figures including New York City School Chancellor, Joel Klein.
+In choosing Rhee, Fenty consulted with national education figures including New York City School Chancellor Joel Klein.

 The restructuring has been credited with improvements.
 To better allocate resources, Fenty and Rhee significantly reduced the school system's central administrative staff and closed 23 schools with low enrollments.
 After 2007, student achievement tests at the secondary level reportedly rose 14 points in reading and 17 points in math.
 Student SAT scores rose 27 points in 2010.
 Graduation rates rose each year since 2007, and 72 percent of District students took the Preliminary Scholastic Aptitude Test (PSAT), which functions as a practice test for college bound students.
 Fenty's administration had also taken on a major, five-year maintenance and construction effort to improve school buildings by 2014.
-Fenty and Rhee successfully negotiated a collective bargaining agreement with the Washington Teachers Union that establishes a system of performance-based teacher compensation.
+Fenty and Rhee successfully negotiated a collective bargaining agreement with the Washington Teachers Union establishing a system of performance-based teacher compensation.